iainbrux/fso-submissions/README.md

 # Where's part 3?

 Part 3 is in its own separate repository due to the nature of the way the submissions are built - requiring the application to be a complete full-stack project and deployable to heroku.
-Please vist /fso-submissions-part3 for Part 3!
+Please visit /fso-submissions-part3 for Part 3!